-With 300+ days a year of off-shore winds, fewer crowds than its neighbor to the south (Costa Rica), and consistent waves year-round, Nicaragua should be high on your list of surf trip destinations.
+With 300+ days per year of offshore winds, fewer crowds than its neighbor to the south (Costa Rica), and consistent waves year-round, Nicaragua should be high on your list of surf trip destinations.

 In this guide to surfing Nicaragua, we’ll give you the lowdown on everything you need to know to plan your trip—from the best waves and luxury accommodations to culinary highlights, local experiences, and insider tips on when to visit.

-We’ll walk you through the best seasons to visit and what you can expect so you can plan your trip at the perfect time.
+We’ll walk you through the best seasons to visit and what to expect so you can plan the perfect trip.
 Whether you’re envisioning days filled with uncrowded point breaks or relaxing with a handcrafted cocktail after an epic session, Nicaragua delivers on every front.

 If you’re interested in checking out Nicaragua’s southern neighbor, check out this Guide to Surfing Costa Rica.